TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-capacity-pools-unable-to-move-volume-pool-different-netappaccount.md

 	ownershipId="AzureNetAppFiles"
 />

-# Unable to move the volume to a pool in different NetAppAccount
+# Unable to move the volume to a pool in different NetApp Account

 ## **Recommended Steps**